We face two threats of high costs - private hospitalisation and dentistry.

 You don’t get your full allocation of monthly savings amounts in your fund.

-Your own savings fund can be used for any other emergency expenses you may have to face.
+Your own savings fund can be used for any other emergency expenses you may have to face, not like in a medical aid where you are restricted to only certain claims.

 If you can afford to pay for your own day-to-day costs (through your own savings) and accept the small risk of self-funding whilst your savings grow, then maybe avoid plans with savings and join an in-hospital only plan.